They say beauty is pain, but how much pain is too much?

 Going in for a plastic surgery operation is scary; even with the best doctors, there are still huge risks.
 There are precautions that you can take though to ease the nervousness and the process of your procedure.

 5 Expert Tips on what to do before considering plastic surgery:

 - Your health as of right now: If you are taking any medications for blood pressure or for your heart you must notify your surgeon.
 It is strongly suggested that you go to your primary doctor and get a copy of your medical history.
 A plastic surgeon cannot perform a thorough physical assessment of you.
 You need to be your own health advocate.

 - Alternatives to plastic surgery: You do not have to opt for plastic surgery to achieve what you want.
 There are many less invasive procedures that are performed every day.
 People who are looking to fill in wrinkles and do not want to undergo a facelift go for Botox.
-If people are looking to get a more sculpted figure they undergo fat-sculpting procedures.
+If people want a more sculpted figure they undergo fat-sculpting procedures.

 - Research is key: Just because one surgeon was the right fit for your friend does not mean it will be the right fit for you.
-Experts suggest that clients should partake in multiple consultations to help you weigh the plastic surgery risks and benefits of a procedure.
-Plastic surgery is a huge decision and the results depending on how involved the operation is can be permanent.
+Experts suggest that clients should partake in multiple consultations to help you weigh a procedure’s plastic surgery risks and benefits.
+Plastic surgery is a huge decision and the results, depending on how involved the operation is can be permanent.
 Tyler Angelos, Ohio plastic surgeon told Health Scene Ohio that having a great relationship is half the battle in undergoing plastic surgery.
-Angelos stated that “It is extremely important that you have a good relationship with your plastic surgeon.
-He or she should be not only someone you trust and respect, but someone you feel listens to you and someone you feel comfortable around.
+Angelos stated, “It is extremely important that you have a good relationship with your plastic surgeon.
+He or she should be not only someone you trust and respect but someone you feel listens to you and someone you feel comfortable around.
 After medical school, he or she should have completed a plastic surgery residency at an accredited training program and have experience in the surgery of interest to you.”